kxzk/VimTips/README.md

 # A Collection Of Useful Mappings + Hacks

 Feel free to submit a PR with an interesting line in your Vimrc.
 Hopefully this can become a tool for others.
 Ideally, come here -> search for what you're trying to do -> add relevant line to Vimrc.

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

 * Neovim specific: live search substitution
 ```vimL